operio-dev/operio-whitepaper/docs/index.md

 ## How to use this whitepaper

-Click the links above to navigate the main sections.
-Each page is written in Markdown and published publicly via GitHub Pages.
+Each section is available as a standalone Markdown file in the `/docs` folder.
+You can click any section above to navigate, or browse directly on GitHub.

 ---

+## Thank you

-Thank you for your interest in Operio!
+Thank you for your interest in Operio.
+We’re building something radically new — and you’re among the first to see it.